-Flights were my favorite part of traveling.
-But that was when I could roll up into a ball and fall asleep on an airplane seat.
+Flights were my favorite part of traveling when I was younger.
+But if I had to be honest with myself, it’s probably because back then, I could roll up into a ball and fall asleep in my cramped airplane seat.
 I may be short, but not that short anymore.

 Although travel brings unique experiences, some are not as fun as we’d like.
 Flights can drain your energy and suck out moisture from your skin.
 Don’t you wish you can arrive at your destination looking like you walked out of a spa?

 After years of leaving flights with fatigue & dry skin, I finally found 8 carry-on essentials to maximize comfort on long-haul flights.
 As long as I have these, I can sit back & relax because everything I need is within reach!

 Carry-On Essentials to Regain Energy: